 The experiment was performed with vision only, with motion only (i.e. vestibular), and with both vision and motion together to investigate how well the visual system, the vestibular system and the combination of visual and vestibular systems were able to estimate self-motion.
 The results showed that participants were equally good at the heading task using their visual system or their vestibular system, but that they were significantly better when using both systems together.

-Importantly, to further investigate whether participants relied more on the visual or vestibular estimates when both were available, we used an experimental trick using VR (something very difficult to achieve in the real world).
+Importantly, to further investigate whether participants relied more on the visual or vestibular estimates when both were available, we used a VR experimental trick (something very difficult to achieve in the real world).
 Specifically, participants were presented with a visual heading direction indicating that they were moving 5 degrees to the left, but a vestibular heading direction (motions) that indicated they were moving 5 degrees to the right!
 This is called introducing a sensory conflict (Figure 2B), and most participants are not consciously aware that a conflict has been introduced.
 By analysing participants’ responses, we can infer whether they were using visual inputs more or vestibular inputs more.
-For instance, if a participant responded “left” more often, this suggested that they used vision more, but if they responded “right” more often, this suggested that they used vestibular inputs more (Figure 2B); if their frequency of responses fell in between the two, this can be used as an estimate how each sensory input is “weighted” by the brain.
-This ultimately helps us understand the contributions of each cue when they are both being used at the same time.
-In this study, results showed that participants weighted the vestibular cues higher than the visual cues.
+If a participant responded “left” more often, this suggests that they used vision more.
+On the other hand if they responded “right” more often, this suggests that they used vestibular inputs more (Figure 2B).
+Finally if they say left and right an equal number of times this suggests visual and vestibular inputs are equal.
+This can be used to estimate how each sensory input is “weighted” by the brain.
+In our study and follow up studies, we showed that participants weighted the vestibular cues higher than the visual cues.

 Self-motion illusions

 Most of the time we remain completely unaware of the fact that our brain is integrating sensory signals seamlessly as we move throughout our daily lives.
 However, self-motion illusions give us a momentary window into the decisions the brain is making about whether to integrate inputs and how to weight them.
 One good example of this is the “train illusion”.
 This illusion is experienced when you are sitting on a stationary train, and the train beside you begins to move and you are fleetingly tricked into thinking that it is your train that is moving.
 This is because usually, when there is global motion taking up much of your visual field, it is usually because you are moving through the world and not because the world is moving past you.
 The scientific term for illusory, visually-induced self-motion perception is “vection”.

-Videogame developers and movie producers often exploit this experience of vection to enhance the feeling that you are actually moving as you play a video game (e.g. first person action adventure games) or view a movie, when really you are physically seated in a stationary chair.
+Videogame developers and movie producers often exploit this experience of vection to enhance the feeling that you are actually moving as you play a first person action adventure video-games or view a movie, when really you are physically seated in a stationary chair.
 The more of the visual field that the visual motion captures and the more “immersive” the experience (i.e. the extent to which it stimulates most of your sensory inputs) the greater vection you will feel.
 That is one reason why IMAX theatres create such a compelling feeling of movement.
 However, care must be taken to not unintentionally introduce negative side effects with these experiences; most notably, a unique kind of motion sickness referred to as “visually induced motion sickness” or simulator/cybersickness.

 Individual differences in self-motion perception